-3 Alternatives When You Can't Pay Your Income Taxes on Time
+What to Do When You Can't Pay Your Federal Income Taxes on Time

-What happens if tax day rolls around and you can't come up with the money to pay your federal income tax?
-You might be in a panic, but you do have options when you're not able to pay your income taxes on time.
+If tax day is approaching and you can't come up with the money to pay your federal income tax, you might be inclined to panic.
+However, you do have options when you're not able to pay your income taxes on time.
 Understanding what those options are—and what the penalties are for paying or filing late—can help you decide which path to take to handle a looming tax bill.

 Late Payment and Late Filing Penalties